 There is no way for the surgeon to know if a vasoepididymostomy is required until the reversal operation is underway.
-Men who would like the option of converting from a vasovasostomy to a vasoepididymostomy, need to make an additional $2,000 deposit.
-If the vasoepididymostomy is not needed, we will refund your $2,000.
+Men who would like to add a vasoepididymostomy if needed must pay an additional $3,000 deposit.
+If the vasoepididymostomy is not needed, we will refund the $3,000 deposit.

 It is incredibly rare for health insurance to cover the cost of a vasectomy reversal operation.
 (We’ve only seen about 5 plans in the last 10 years that cover even a portion of the cost.)

-Because a vasectomy reversal is an elective procedure, payment in full is due two weeks before the procedure.
-We do not offer pay plans; however, we accept major credit cards.
+Because a vasectomy reversal is an elective procedure, payment in full is due before scheduling the procedure.
+We do not offer pay-plans; however, we accept major credit cards.

 What are the success rates for a vasectomy reversal?